Migrating models from couch to postgres

 Start by running the management command

 evaluate_couch_model_for_sql django_app_name MyDocTypeon a production environment.
-This will produce code to add to your models file and also a new management command.
+This will produce code to add to your models file, a new management command and also a test which will ensure that the couch model and sql model have the same attributes.

 The reason to run on production is that it will examine existing documents to help determine things like